Verizon/YANG-transformer/README.md

 JSON to OpenConfig YANG JSON Transformer
 =====================================================

 This directory contains the Java spring-boot json to OpenConfig json transformer.
 This software is used to help onboard equipent that is not yet fully OpenConfig compliant.
-Using this software enables companies that want to talk OpenConfig Json to be able to utilize these equipment without having to change their code as no devices are added.
+Using this software enables companies that want to talk OpenConfig Json to be able to utilize these equipment without having to change their code as new devices are added.
+This enables quick deployment of equipment without having to change complex coding logic of handling telemetry, alarms, and configurations.

 The jtransformer does require the yang-validator to be running for access to data mappings.   yang-validator can be found here: https://github.com/Verizon/YANG-validator.
 When running jtransformer, first start the yang-validator following its intructions.
 Then follow the jtransformer instructions below.
 There are sample test scripts below as well.
 Also added is a swagger UI for testing the validator.
 Should the yang-validator need to be started on a separate port, you can inform jtransformer of this port and ip location in pyang.properties.